Close

 Essential Requirements

-All visitors must present valid passport (6+ months validity), return ticket, and proof of accommodation.
-Work permit applicants need police clearance, medical certificates, and employer sponsorship letters.
+All visitors must present valid passport with a minimum of 6 months validity from the date of entry, return ticket to country of origin or other destination, and proof of accommodation.
+Work permit applicants need proof of continued employment, police clearance, and medical certificates.
+Employer sponsorship letters are required for work permit applications.

 Peak Periods

 Processing delays occur during December-April (tourist season) and July-August (carnival period).
-Submit applications 6+ weeks ahead during these months.
+Submit applications 6-8 weeks ahead during these months to ensure timely processing.

 Payment Methods